 Make a referral for resources.
 Few older adults will reach out themselves.
 Connections and referrals almost always come from someone who cares about them—you.

-- The Senior Reach program at Jefferson Center for Mental Health can be a good first step for information.
-The program serves people 60+ living in Jefferson, Clear Creek, Gilpin, Boulder and Broomfield counties.
+• The Senior Reach program at Jefferson Center for Mental Health can be a good first step toward information.
+The program serves people 60+ living in Jefferson, Clear Creek, Gilpin, Boulder, and Broomfield counties.

-- Call at 1-866-217-5808 to make a referral, get more information or to find out about Senior Reach programs in other communities.
+• Call 1-866-217-5808 to make a referral, get more information, or find out about Senior Reach programs in other communities.

 You can literally be a lifeline to a Senior in need.
 Think for a moment if you were in their place, how helpful that would be.
 It all comes down to one thing.